Irish Procurement Glossary

 Mini-Competition Mioniomaíocht

-A competition held among suppliers already on a framework agreement or DPS.
-The contracting authority invites all framework members (or a defined sub-group) to submit offers for a specific requirement.
-Common under OGP frameworks.
+A competition held among suppliers already on a framework or DPS to award a specific contract.

 N